 Riverine flooding occurs when freshwater rivers and streams overflow their banks.

 Blocked catch basins, storm drains, water main breaks, and sewer lines can also lead to flooding.
-Surcharged sewers/sewer backups also can lead to flooding.
+Surcharged sewers/sewer backups (also known as SBU) also can lead to flooding.
 Sewage is carried in different pipes than those for drinking or washing water.
 Unless otherwise notified, it is safe to drink tap water in an area with flooding; however, floodwater from SBUs can pose serious health risks.

-Storm surge is an abnormal rise of water generated by a storm, over and above the predicted astronomical tide, and accounts for the largest number of hurricane fatalities.
+Storm surge is a dome of ocean water that is pushed ashore by the oncoming hurricane's winds.
 A major hurricane could push more than 30 feet of storm surge (the height of a three-story building) into some parts of New York City, and storm surge can travel several miles inland.
 Storm surge and large battering waves can endanger lives, destroy buildings, erode beaches and dunes, and damage roads and bridges.
-Storm surge can occur several hours before the hurricane itself makes landfall.
-It can also take place after a hurricane has moved away from the city, as high seas slump back into confined spaces like Long Island Sound.
+For more information about storm surge, visit the National Hurricane Center online.

 Consider getting flood insurance.
 Protection against loss due to floods is not covered under a homeowner's policy.
 Contact your property/casualty agent or broker about eligibility for flood insurance.
 For more information, visit the National Flood Insurance Program online at www.floodsmart.gov.